Joseph Ramey de Sugny: Life

 Marie Gabriel Joseph de Ramey was born in Paris.
 His father was Marie "Jacques" Henri de Ramey, the Viscount of Sugny (after the death of his elder brother, the Count of Sugny).
-Joseph's uncle was the politician Francisque-Joseph Ramey, the Count of Sugny (1825-1908).
-His mother, born Marie Louise "Isabelle" Le Bègue, was the daughter of the banker-politician Charles Le Bègue de Germiny (1799 - 1871).
-Both Joseph's own marriages would be to women from well placed families.
+Joseph's uncle was the politician Francisque-Joseph Ramey, the Count of Sugny (1825–1908).
+His mother, born Marie Louise "Isabelle" Le Bègue, was the daughter of the banker-politician Charles Le Bègue de Germiny (1799–1871).
+Both of Joseph's own marriages would be to women from well placed families.

 He joined the navy at Toulon in 1873.
-He studied at the Prytanée National military academy and at the French Naval Academy. de Ramey was appointed a Midshipman Class 2 in August 1875 and embarked on his first posting, aboard the frigate "Renomée".
-Promoted to Midshipman Class 1 in 1876, he was assigned to the cruiser "Thémis", part of the South Atlantic naval division.
+He studied at the Prytanée National military academy and at the French Naval Academy.
+De Ramey was appointed a Midshipman Class 2 in August 1875 and embarked on his first posting, aboard the frigate Renomée.
+Promoted to midshipman class 1 in 1876, he was assigned to the cruiser Thémis, part of the South Atlantic naval division.
 In January 1879 he was promoted to ship's ensign.

-He was assigned a position as an instruction on the training frigate "Résolue" and contributed to the production of a naval officer's manual ("Le Carnet de l'officier de marine").
+He was assigned a position as an instruction on the training frigate Résolue and contributed to the production of a naval officer's manual ("Le Carnet de l'officier de marine").
 He was sent to work with the naval maps and charts service ("Dépôt des cartes et plans de la Marine").

-He became a lieutenant in March 1884, serving on the cruiser "Infernet" in the South Atlantic naval division, and from January 1886 as adjutant to the divisional commander, Captain Jules de Cuverville.
+He became a lieutenant in March 1884, serving on the cruiser Infernet in the South Atlantic naval division, and from January 1886 as adjutant to the divisional commander, Captain Jules de Cuverville.
 He took the opportunity to collect information on astronomy and hydrography.
-He served as officer of ship-handling ("de manœuvre") and of look-out ("des montres") on the cruiser "Clorinde", part of the Newfoundland naval division before obtaining his own command in 1888 when he succeeded Captain Humann on the cruiser "La Clochetterie".
+He served as officer of ship-handling ("de manœuvre") and of look-out ("des montres") on the cruiser Clorinde, part of the Newfoundland naval division before obtaining his own command in 1888 when he succeeded Captain Humann on the cruiser La Clochetterie.

 In the meantime, he became a knight of the Légion d'Honneur on 19 December 1886.
 His hydrographical researches also led to his being attached to the Naval Hydrographic Service ("Service hydrographique et océanographique de la Marine" / SHOM).